TerraMystics/terra-sharp/README.md

 }
 ```

-## Requirements for Legacy Versions of .Net (Standard 2.0 or Above)?

-If you are building for a project that doesn't target .net 6, please use the following package [Legacy Package](https://www.nuget.org/packages/Terra.Microsoft.Client/1.0.1.Legacy).

 ## Require Payment Integration for LUNC/USTC?

-If you need to integrate with an external payment system or gateway like Apple/Google in app purchases, please make sure to install the [following library](https://github.com/terra-rebels/Terra.Microsoft.Client-InAppPurchases) in your project.
+If you need to integrate with an external payment system or gateway like Apple/Google in app purchases, please make sure to install the [following library](https://github.com/TerraMystics/FiatToLUNC) in your project.

 ## Terra.Microsoft.Client For Unity Developers